-And there are a lot of questions about going to Disney this summer that the announcement answered for us, including the big one: will my kid have to wear a mask at Walt Disney World?
+And there are a lot of questions about going to Disney that the announcement answered for us, including the big one: will my kid have to wear a mask at Walt Disney World?

 Kids Wearing Masks At Disney: the 411